0cjs/8bitdev/src/tmon/README.md

   digits followed by a space will replace that value in memory.
 Newline terminates entry and, if advance mode is set, updates the deposit start address to the address after the one where you terminated this command.
+  Enter Ctrl-F or space to skip over locations, preserving the previous value.

 - °`>` Hex word entry.
 Works as `>` but displaying two bytes in big-endian format, though read and written from memory in the machine's endianness.
   I.e., on i8080 or 6502 two consecutive locations containing $CD and $AB will be displayed and entered as `ABCD`.
+Enter Ctrl-F or space to skip over locations, preserving the previous value.

 - °`'` ASCII entry.
 Works as to `>` but the value is displayed as an ASCII character using the same visible print routine as the examine commands'